mongodb-labs/mongo-perl-driver/devel/README.md

 Introduction
 ------------

-This directory contains files primarily for test requiring cluster
+This directory contains files primarily for test requiring deployment
 orchestration:

-* bringing clusters up with various configurations
+* bringing deployments up with various configurations

-* reconfiguring clusters during testing to test failover and other dynamic behaviors
+* reconfiguring deployments during testing to test failover and other dynamic behaviors

 Contents